leesharma/wwc_sicp/resources/quoll/chapter1/README.md

 #Notes

 ##Chapter 1

 ###1.1.8

 ####Local Names

 [Footnote 20](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-10.html#footnote_Temp_32) shows an important concept:

 > Declarative and imperative descriptions are intimately related, as indeed are mathematics and computer science.
-For instance, to say that the answer produced by a program is ``correct’' is to make a declarative statement about the program.
+For instance, to say that the answer produced by a program is "correct" is to make a declarative statement about the program.
 There is a large amount of research aimed at establishing techniques for proving that programs are correct, and much of the technical difficulty of this subject has to do with negotiating the transition between imperative statements (from which programs are constructed) and declarative statements (which can be used to deduce things).
 In a related vein, an important current area in programming-language design is the exploration of so-called very high-level languages, in which one actually programs in terms of declarative statements.
-The idea is to make interpreters sophisticated enough so that, given ``what is’' knowledge specified by the programmer, they can generate ``how to’' knowledge automatically.
+The idea is to make interpreters sophisticated enough so that, given "what is" knowledge specified by the programmer, they can generate "how to" knowledge automatically.
 This cannot be done in general, but there are important areas where progress has been made.
 We shall revisit this idea in chapter 4.

 It is worth attempting to write code that _declares_ as much of its state as possible as data.
 The “mechanism” that operates on this data should be as minimized as possible.
 This makes code significantly more maintainable.
 It will also have far less duplication, and is typically easier to show to be correct.